virtru-corp/virtru-charts/gateway/README.md

   touch gateway-xheader-auth-secret
   touch gateway-sasl-auth-upstream
   touch gateway-sasl-auth-downstream
+  # Navigate back to your working directory for your helm chart
+  cd ..
   ```

 Edit the values of each of these files to be the plaintext value of your respective secrets.